Student Loan Consolidation

 IS IT SMART TO CONSOLIDATE YOUR STUDENT LOANS?

-Consolidating a loan means combining several loans into one.
-If you borrowed many student loans during college, consolidating them can make your life easier in the following ways:
+Loan consolidation involves merging multiple loans into a single one.
+If you’ve taken out several student loans during your college years, consolidating them can simplify your life in the following ways:

 - You can turn several loans into a single loan